-We and our partners may be subject to federal, state and foreign laws and regulations concerning data privacy and security, including HIPAA and the EU General Data Protection Regulation ("GDPR").
+We are subject to statutes concerning data privacy and security, including HIPAA and the EU's General Data Protection Regulation ("GDPR").
 These and other regulatory frameworks are evolving rapidly as new rules are enacted and existing ones updated and made more stringent.